IBM/fabcar-blockchain-sample/README.md

 </p>
 <br>

-* Create the [IBM Blockchain Platform 2.0](https://console.bluemix.net/catalog/services/blockchain/) service on the IBM Cloud.
+* Create the [IBM Blockchain Platform](https://console.bluemix.net/catalog/services/blockchain/) service on the IBM Cloud.
 You can find the service in the `Catalog`, and give a name.

 <br>
 <p align="center">